Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After breakfast, depart from Syangbochen and begin your journey toward Charang.
-The day starts with a gradual ascent to a 3,770 m pass, followed by a descent leading into the village of Gheling.
-This sizable settlement is known for its impressive 15th-century monastery, set at the foot of a rocky hillside and surrounded by terraced fields.
+After breakfast, leave Syangbochen and continue your journey toward Charang.
+The trail begins with a gradual climb to a 3,770 m pass before descending into the village of Gheling.
+This large settlement is famous for its impressive 15th-century monastery, which sits beneath a rocky hillside surrounded by terraced fields.

-From Ghami, follow the path onward to Charang, the second-largest settlement in Upper Mustang after Lo Manthang.
-Once the capital of the region, Charang is home to the former King’s Palace, which rises prominently above the homes and fields.
-Be sure to admire the striking 16th-century monastery—its central red structure with bold striped walls makes it one of the most iconic sights in Upper Mustang.
+Continue onward to Charang, the second-largest settlement in Upper Mustang after Lo Manthang.
+Once the region’s capital, Charang is home to the former King’s Palace, which rises prominently above the surrounding homes and fields.
+Visit the striking 16th-century monastery, easily recognized by its bold red structure and distinctive striped walls, one of the most iconic landmarks in Upper Mustang.

 Day 08: Trek Lo Manthang